 As Michigan's state stone, I bet you are excited to find one during your Michigan Vacation.
 Let's start hunting!!

 These gorgeous stones can be tricky to find so don't be disappointed if you only find a small one!
-Have a couple leads on where to find Petoksey Stones can make all the difference!!
+We have a couple leads on where to find Petoksey Stones!!

 Did you know Petoskey Stones are colony corals?
 Over time, the corals were petrified and when the glaciers receded these stones were scraped loose and deposited in this region of Michigan.
 Petoskeys are made up mostly of calcite (although there usually is some clay, quartz and/or pyrite included within the rock making up

 Almost a century after the founding of Petoskey, on June 28, 1965, Governor George Romney signed a bill that made the Petoskey Stone Michigan's official State Stone.

 The designation of Hexagonaria percarinata was made by Dr. Edwin C. Stumm in 1969.
 Dr. Stumm made this distinction based on his extensive knowledge of fossils.
 This specific fossil coral is found only in the rock strata known as the Alpena Limestone.

 The Alpena Limestone